djgroen/FabFlee/config_files/flee_middle_east_2024/README.txt

 ------------------------------------------------------------------------------------------------------
 4. sim_period.csv

-September 1st 2024 for 32 days at the moment.
+October 1st 2024 for 90 days (3months) at the moment.
+This allows us to investigate the human impact of possible further escalations in the Israel - Lebanon conflict.

 ------------------------------------------------------------------------------------------------------
 5. registration_corrections.csv